Care & Treatment

 Your daily food intake can be improved by making your food more appealing.
 Attractive packaging, food color, texture, temperature, and flavor make it more likely you will enjoy your food.
 You can make foods more appetizing even if you have a loss of taste or smell.
-You can use spices, foods of different colors, and interesting textures.
-Add lemon juice and herbs.
+You can add spices, lemon juice or herbs and eat a foods of different colors and textures.
 Also, it is usually okay to use a little salt, unless your healthcare provider has said you shouldn’t.
-If you are experiencing under-nutrition, your healthcare provider may adjust your diet restrictions to allow you more flexibility in what you eat.
+If you are experiencing undernutrition, your healthcare provider may adjust your diet restrictions to allow you more flexibility in what you eat.

 Dental or Oral Problems

-Dental or oral problems can impact your eating.
+Dental or oral problems can impact the way you eat.
 You may experience trouble with poorly fitted dentures, missing or loose teeth, or jaw problems.
 If this is the case, have your dentist adjust your dentures or address your dental health.
-Try to prepare foods so that they can be chewed easily but without boiling them to uninteresting mush.
+Try to prepare foods so that they can be chewed easily; however beware of boiling them until they become uninteresting mush.
 Many foods can be chopped, stewed, or grated so that they are still appealing but easier to eat with dental problems.

 Arthritis or other conditions can make it difficult to use utensils easily.
 In this case, consider utensils that are specially designed for people with arthritis.
 It can also be helpful to serve “finger foods” that can be picked up and held easily.